 HOPE’s middle school team helps students navigate the unique and often challenging social and developmental dynamics that accompany adolescents through Biblically based conflict resolution, open communication and intentionality.
-Students participate in several meaningful programs such as virtue based unit and Biblical studies, Advisory, and leadership opportunities in the school’s Praise team.
+Students participate in several meaningful programs such as virtue based unit and Biblical studies, Advisory, and leadership opportunities in the school’s Praise and Worship Band.

 For more information about our Middle School curriculum and resources, click the button